hack4impact/flask-base/README.md

 Other branches include even more features

 * `admin-edit-static-pages`: allow administrators to edit static pages using the [ckeditor](http://ckeditor.com/) WYSIWYG editor
+* `gulp-static-watcher`: quick and easy webpage refresh as static pages and assets are edited.

 ## Setting up